liquinlab/elm-smile/docs/introduction.md

   experiment logic and start collecting data.
-- Participant-friendly features include the ability to withdraw from the experiment (while providing feedback), incremental data saving, optimized load times, and graceful error handling.
+- Participant-friendly features include the ability to withdraw from the experiment (while providing feedback), incremental data saving, optimized load times, ability to resume from where you left off even if reloading the pages, and graceful error handling.
   <!-- and a responsive design that works on most/all
   devices.-->
 - Developer [mode](/developing) which makes it easier to debug and design